Multistage Unlimited Features and Benefits Summary

 The coiled tubing work string serves as a deadleg during fracturing, so you can monitor pressure response of the formation in real time.
 This gives you the information you need to control frac growth and avoid screenouts by adjusting sand loading, sand ramp, and pump rates.

-High frac rates with one-third the horsepower
+High frac rates with much less horsepower

 Because Multistage Unlimited pinpoint fracturing delivers frac fluid through a single frac point instead of multiple perforation clusters, high frac rates through the sleeve ports require only about a third of the horsepower needed for plug & perf completions.
 Technology and design advances have boosted Multistage Unlimited frac rates through the coiled tubing/casing annulus to nearly 80 bbl/min in 5.5-in. casing, far higher “per cluster” than plug-and-perf and more than enough to transport sand (>12 ppg) with slickwater fluid systems.